How do I add authentication to a React application using Hygraph?

 Features & Capabilities

-Does Hygraph provide an API for managing content and authentication?
+Does Hygraph provide APIs for authentication and content management?

 What integrations does Hygraph support?